9. Setting Your Main Menu

 menu listing in RED CMS dashboard

 Within the Main Menu, you can select which area you want to edit.
 The Main Menu and Eyebrow are associated with the top header of the site.
-Also under the Menu Settings: Quick Links 1,2,3 and Button apply to the Mega Footer listings (from left to right).
+Also under the Menu Settings: Quick Links 1,2,3 and Button apply to the Mega Footer lists of links (from left to right).

-When setting the Main Menu, please realize that only the first level of sub-pages (the pages beneath the parent Landing pages) will be revealed to visitors by hovering over the buttons on the live site.
-RED does not allow for sub-sub-pages to appear in the drop-downs to visitors.
+When configuring the Main Menu, please note that only the first level of sub-pages (those directly beneath the parent Landing pages) will be visible to visitors when they hover over the buttons on the live site.
+RED does not support displaying sub-sub-pages in the drop-down menus.

-Do NOT use a Home link in your Main Menu, the Site Name in the blue bar below the menu is the link back to your site home page.
+Additionally, don’t include a Home link in your Main Menu.
+The Site Name in the blue bar below the menu serves as the link back to your site’s home page.

-Do NOT stop adding to the main menu with each new page you create, even if it is a sub-sub-page.
-The Main Menu is what also sets the side navigation within the site, so with the creation of each sub-page (and sub-sub-page thereafter), please continue to place each page within the Main Menu.
+Continue to add each new page you create to the Main Menu, even if it is a sub-sub-page.
+The Main Menu also sets the side navigation within the site, so with the creation of each sub-page (and sub-sub-page thereafter), you should continue to place each page within the Main Menu.

-To add existing pages or custom links to your eyebrow menu (as external links should not be placed in the Main Menu), please follow these four easy steps:
+To add existing pages or custom links to your Eyebrow menu (as external links should not be placed in the Main Menu), please follow these four steps:

 example menus screen